-The report, to be officially launched at UK Dairy Day on 15 September, identifies a raft of actions and recommendations that will enhance the industry’s export performance and add value through selling more great British dairy products abroad.
+The NFU Dairy Export Strategy: The case for growing our dairy exports identifies a raft of actions and recommendations that will enhance the industry’s export performance and add value through selling more great British dairy products abroad.

 - Form a new taskforce which aims to improve and increase dairy exports

 - The British dairy sector to collaborate on a new strategy to grow dairy exports